An open letter to Middle Tennessee Realtors

 “But won’t an attorney cost my client more?”

-This is the question that kills the conversation before it starts, so let's handle it directly.
+This is the question that kills the conversation before it starts, so let’s handle it directly.
 The answer is no. Vanderpool Law charges the same closing fees as a title company — typically $400 to $700 depending on transaction complexity.
-The attorney review, the presearch, the legal representation throughout, the attorney-client privilege, the actual advocacy if something goes sideways — all of that is included at no additional cost compared to closing with a title company that does none of it.
+The attorney review, the Presearch, the preliminary settlement statement, the savings check, the legal representation throughout, the attorney-client privilege, the actual advocacy if something goes sideways — all of that is included at no additional cost compared to closing with a title company that does none of it.

 You are not asking your client to spend more money.
 You are redirecting dollars they were going to spend anyway toward a closing that comes with a lawyer attached.